codescape/jira-scrum-poker/readme.md

-# Jira Scrum Poker
+# Scrum Poker

-Jira Scrum Poker is an open source plugin to enable teams to collaboratively estimate their work with the help of a dedicated GUI directly integrated into Jira Software.
+Scrum Poker is an open source plugin to enable teams to collaboratively estimate their work with the help of a dedicated GUI directly integrated into Jira Software.

 This plugin integrates well with the estimation custom field introduced by Jira Software which is also used to calculate the velocity of a sprint.